ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/email.md

     name="myForm"

 This allows you to set a name= attribute for the form.
 Keep in mind that name= is deprecated in XHTML.

+### `pass through attributes`

+    data-automobile_type="buick" role="search" name="some name"

+You can include in your tag a parameter with a name identical to any valid [HTML Form}(https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) attribute, any [HTML Global Attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes), or the [ARIA Search role attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Search_role).

+If you assign a value to your parameter the value will be assigned to the attribute in the completed Form tag.
+To include an attribute which does not take a value (e.g. `novalidate`) you need to define a null value for the parameter (i.e. `novalidate=""`).

+If you specify a parameter with a name that is the same as an attribute already being set by the Email Contact Form tag, the parameter value you enter will be ignored.

 ### `recipients=`